emmanuelrajapandian/AI-Chatbot-with-LangChain-and-Falcon-7B-LLM/README.md

 Welcome to the repository for my AI chatbot project, where I've created a conversational agent leveraging the capabilities of LangChain, the 8-bit quantized Falcon-7B Language Model (LLM), and Chroma DB.
 I've developed a chatbot equipped with the capacity to learn from the external world through Retrieval Augmented Generation (RAG).

 ## Project Overview
-The inspiration for this project stems from my passion for speed-cubing, a hobby I've enjoyed for the past 10 years.
-To fill intelligence into the chatbot, I decided to build it by extracting data from the official World Cube Association (WCA) website, including guidelines, regulations, and other relevant information.
-This dataset serves as the bedrock, enabling the chatbot to respond adeptly to queries related to speed-cubing, its rules, and guidelines.
+I started this project because I wanted to learn a new technology stack and apply it to something I really enjoy—speedcubing, which is a hobby of mine for the past 10 years.
+To make the chatbot smarter, I decided to build it by getting information from the official WCA website, like rules and guidelines.
+This information forms the base, helping the chatbot answer questions about speedcubing and its rules.

 ## Data Extraction and Integration
 The heart of the chatbot lies in the data extracted from the WCA website.
 By incorporating information about speed-cubing, its intricacies, and the official guidelines, the chatbot becomes a valuable resource for speedcubers seeking information or assistance.